dshcheung/WDI_HK_9/14-assessments/w08d1-solution.md

     - No indexing support (Some solutions like MongoDB have indexing but it’s not as powerful as in SQL solutions).
     - No ACID (Some solutions have just atomicity support on single object level).
     - Bad reporting performance.
-    - Complex consistency models (like eventual consistency).
-CAP theorem states that it’s not possible to achieve consistency, availability and partitioning tolerance at the same time.
-NoSQL vendors are trying to make their solutions as fast as possible and consistency is most typical trade-off.
     - Absence of standardization.
 No standard APIs or query language.
 It means that migration to a solution from different vendor is more costly.
 Also there are no standard tools (e.g. for reporting)

 ##### Exercise